reqpool/z_sysp_sap_adapter/README.md

 # z_sysp_sap_adapter2

-Z-Transaction to dump data needed for Sysparency analysis using abapGit
+Z-Transaction to dump code and data needed for Sysparency analysis using abapGit

 It requires SAP BASIS version 702 or higher.